From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Single-spectral pedestrian detection

 In recent years, a variety of pure CNN based pedestrian detection methods have been introduced in the literature.
 Next, we present a summary of these approaches.

 \textbf{Scale-aware methods} Scale-aware methods generally use the different in-network layers (or sub-networks) to detect objects at different scales.
 Some of these methods extract RoI features of proposals from different layers (\textit{called scale-aware RoI}).
 Yang \textit{et al.} \cite{Yang_SDP_CVPR_2016} and Liu \textit{et al.} \cite{Liu_SAMRCNN_BMVC_2018} extracted the RoI features of proposals according to their scales.
 If the object has a smaller scale, the RoI features from the earlier layer are extracted.
 If the object has a larger scale, the RoI features from the later layers are extracted.
 Zhu \textit{et al.} \cite{Zhu_SADRN_ACCV_2016} flexibly chose the RoI features for regression and combined the RoI features from multiple layers for classification.
+SAF-RCNN \cite{Li_SARCNN_TMM_2018} integrates the scores of large-scale and small-scale sub-networks according to the proposal scales.
 Some methods generate candidate proposals from different layers (\textit{called scale-aware RPN}).
 To make the receptive fields match the objects of different scales, Cai \textit{et al.} \cite{Cai_MSCNN_ECCV_2016} proposed to extract proposals from multiple in-network layers.
 Specifically, the lower layers with smaller receptive fields are employed for small objects, whereas the later layers with larger receptive fields are utilized for large objects.
-To enhance the feature semantics of the output layer, Lin \textit{et al.} \cite{Lin_FPN_CVPR_2017,Lin_FL_PAMI_2020} adopted a top-down structure to integrate the features from deep layer with the features from shallow layer (called FPN).
+To enhance the feature semantics, Lin \textit{et al.} \cite{Lin_FPN_CVPR_2017,Lin_FL_PAMI_2020} adopted a top-down structure to integrate the features from deep layer with the features from shallow layer (called FPN).
 Hu \textit{et al.} \cite{Hu_FPN++_ICME_2019} further modified FPN by reducing the convolutional stride from 2 to 1 at earlier layers to retain more information for small-scale pedestrian detection.